Kafū, aged forty-one.

 December 2nd.

-I attended Shinbashi-za.
+I saw Shinbashi-za.

 December 3rd.